-- Naviance Family Connection College and Career planning tool: Students will be introduced to Naviance, an online college and career readiness platform that help connect academic achievement to post-secondary goals.
+- Transition Specialist: Kamehameha Schools Maui supports alumni as they navigate their post-high goals.
+Two transition specialists are available to provide appropriate resources and assistance for six years after high school.
+These specialists engage with college students as they work towards obtaining a college degree. - Naviance Family Connection College and Career planning tool: Students will be introduced to Naviance, an online college and career readiness platform that help connect academic achievement to post-secondary goals.
 Students can plan for their futures by discovering their individual strengths and learning styles and explore college and career options.
 KS will make available information contained in student records (including but not limited to, college and career planning information, planning activities, test scores, survey responses, test prep, e-transcripts, e-letters of recommendation, and National Student Clearinghouse data) to Naviance for the sole purpose of assisting the student with college and career planning, and for distribution to colleges, universities, or other institutions as designated the parent/guardian.
 The information shared by KS with Naviance will not be distributed to third parties without first obtaining parent/guardian's consent.
 KS may use the data collected by Naviance for the purpose of internal reporting and statistical use. - College visits and family workshops: Students and families are exposed to a variety of colleges during the college visits on campus and at college fairs as scheduled during the school year.
-College admissions officers will meet with students and share more about their campus experiences and offerings. - Post-high scholarships: The 2021 senior class received more than \$2.5 million for post-high education. - Ka 'Imi internships: Students are introduced into career specific skills and have the option of an internship the summer following their junior year. - College tests and preparation are facilitated and paid for by KS Maui for the Grade 10 PSAT and Grade 11 SAT.
+College admissions officers will meet with students and share more about their campus experiences and offerings.
+Kamehameha Schools Maui will support opportunities for students to visit colleges or universities through a planned family trip or a KS organized college trip.